 - Doubling the band over (this makes it really tough!)

-I’ll explain more about these methods when we get to the stretch band workout section.
+I’ll explain these methods in more detail when we get to the stretch band workout section.

-As a general rule, the easiest physical therapy resistance bands colors are usually yellow, and then red or pink.
+As a general rule, the easiest physical therapy resistance band colors are yellow, then red or pink.
 Green comes next, and then blue.
 At the strong end of the spectrum is black, and then some brands go on to offer even stronger options of silver and gold.

 If you’re a beginner, you’ll start with the lighter tension bands.
 If you’re stronger and more advanced, then you’ll generally use the ones with higher tension.
-You may find that you’re best using a stronger band for larger muscle groups, and a lighter one smaller muscle groups.
+You may find that you’re best off using a stronger band for larger muscle groups and a lighter one for smaller ones.

 Remember that you can always adjust the resistance level of any given band.
-When I went traveling I wanted to pack as light as possible.
-So all I brought were two exercise resistance bands (in case one breaks).
+When I went traveling, I wanted to pack as light as possible.
+So, all I brought were two exercise resistance bands (in case one breaks).
 Both of them are the same strength.
 I went for blue, which is considered medium-strong.
 I find I can do all my resistance band training fine with this strength.
-For a few exercises, I use double resistance bands.
+For a few exercises, I double up my resistance bands.
 I either use two bands together, or I double one band over.

 Where to buy resistance bands for working out